 Licensure: The resident must obtain Texas pharmacy licensure no later than Sept.
 1 of the residency year.

-Jennifer Roth, Program Director, and Holly Krohn, Current Resident
+Jennifer Roth, PGY2 Residency Program Director, and Vivek Kataria, Current PGY2 Resident

 PGY2 Critical Care Residency Director

 Clinical Pharmacist, Critical Care-Surgical/Trauma ICU

 Baylor Scott & White Health - Dallas

 Dallas, Texas 75246